Coffee and disorders of other intestinal organsPrint this page

-- IARC concluded that coffee consumption is not linked to a higher risk of pancreatic cancer18.
-The World Cancer Research Fund also reviewed over 50 studies and found no increase in risk of developing pancreatic cancer with coffee consumption33.
+- IARC concluded that coffee consumption is not linked to a higher risk of pancreatic cancer31.
+The World Cancer Research Fund also reviewed over 50 studies and found no increase in risk of developing pancreatic cancer with coffee consumption43.

-- Further studies have also confirmed the absence of a relationship and in fact some studies suggest that regular coffee drinking is associated with a lower risk of pancreatic cancer25,34-37.
+- Further studies have also confirmed the absence of a relationship, and some studies suggest that regular coffee drinking is associated with a lower risk of pancreatic cancer44-47.

 Further detailed information is available in the Cancer section of the Coffee and Health website here.